ruby-on-wheels/ruby-on-wheels.github.io/_posts/2020-06-11-rebuilding-the-brake-system.md

 ![Mounting the brake cylinder onto the anchor plate of a Mercedes 508](/assets/images/IMG_8154.jpg)

-As I was already taking apart the whole break, I also installed new brake hoses.
+As I was already taking apart the whole brake system, I also installed new brake hoses.

 ![New brake hoses for the Mercedes 508](/assets/images/IMG_8161.jpg)